Trauma Counselling in Vancouver

 When you get hurt and no one is there to share it with, you rely on adaptive or maladaptive coping mechanisms to get through.
 Sometimes without intention or choice, you can engage in maladaptive coping mechanisms (like ignoring, denying, repressing, joking) that further perpetuate the hurt that has been felt, which may contribute to long-term or ongoing unhelpful responses to triggers and situations.

 When you are safely seen and heard in the hurt, you are more able to stay connected with yourself and others.
 As a human being, you thrive on a sense of belonging to your community - your loved and close ones.
 The safe and social qualities of a community help you to co-regulate and self-regulate, maintaining a more secure attachment system.
 This nervous system regulation leaves you feeling connected, safer, calmer, and resilient.
-As an attachment-based counsellor, one of my goals when working together is for us to undo the aloneness that you may have felt from the trauma.
+As attachment-based counsellors, one of our goals when working together is for us to undo the aloneness that you may have felt from the trauma.

 Trauma Informed Counselling

 While there are a lot of self-help resources and tools that you can use to deepen your self-awareness and build emotional resilience around a traumatic experience, engaging in trauma-informed counselling is a powerful way to heal your trauma adaptively and safely.
 Together in counselling, we will explore your story, make connections between past, present and future experiences, deepen and expand your authentic self, and start healing your trauma.
-Together we will have the opportunity to integrate mindfulness, somatic experiencing, emotional awareness while using evidence-based practices, such as cognitive processing therapy (CPT), person-centred therapy, accelerated experiential dynamic psychotherapy (AEDP), and eye movement desensitization and reprocessing (EMDR).

 Trauma Counselling FAQs